-Monitoring and reporting - the RHE may coordinate with MTC/ABAG to collect relevant data (including on local housing performance), conduct research and analysis, and disseminate information as part of its monitoring and reporting role.
+Monitoring and reporting - the RHE will coordinate with MTC/ABAG and local jurisdictions to collect specified data (including on local housing performance), conduct research and analysis, and disseminate information as part of its monitoring and reporting role.
 The RHE may also conduct evaluation of its program to improve stated CASA outcomes.